 When you work from home, a home office is essential.
 It’s the only way to take yourself seriously and get work done.
 While those who go out to work each day may imagine us sitting on the sofa, that’s not the reality.
-While that may be okay when you start out, you’ll soon realise it’s no way to be productive.
+While that may be okay when you start out, you’ll soon realize it’s no way to be productive.

 Another massive no-no when working from home is working in the bedroom.
 This can be bad from both ends.
 For one, you’ll feel less productive when working in the space you sleep.
 For another, you’ll find it harder to switch off at night with your workspace next to you.